chazlarson/Plex-Meta-Manager-Wiki/Docker-Walkthrough.md

 For now we’re going to create a few collections so you can watch the process work, then you’re on your own to create whatever others you want.

-First, create and open the metadata file:
+First, open the metadata file [this will create the file if it doesn't already exist]:

 <details>
   <summary>OS X/Linux</summary>